joefearnley/highfashion/README.md

 High Fashion Log
 ==========

-High Fashion Log (All new Log for Girls!)
+High Fashion Log (all new for Girls!)

-API for logging messages.